 It is very important to know how the decision-making process on a Defi platform operates.
 While some DeFi platforms are solely run by the developers, some other platforms subject critical decisions to votes by community members using decentralised autonomous organisations (DAOs).

 It is very important that community members are not left out of key decisions involving fees and network upgrades.
 If these areas are not community-governed, you might have to be wary of such a platform so that you do not become a victim of a rug-pull.

 Going over the historical data available on the DeFi network might offer some guidance and insights that may help in making an informed decision.
 However, this data may not be readily available as the DeFi ecosystem is still a fledgling industry.
 Moreover, the available data may not be sufficient to make informed decisions with.
 Thus, it is advisable to combine it with other factors and indicators before reaching a decision to invest in DeFi.

 Invest in DeFi

 DeFi is a goldmine that has remained relatively untapped by a lot of investors.
 However, the industry is relatively new, and might be having some security challenges, but there have been a lot of improvements in terms of security.

 The DeFi sector is expected to undergo numerous changes that would make the sector more structured, secure and safer for users.

 Before choosing to invest in DeFi, you have to consider your risk appetite and do your due diligence by researching the DeFi project thoroughly before parting with your money.
-It is also advisable to invest in DeFi only through recommended trading platforms like eToro.
+It is also advisable to invest in DeFi only through recommended trading platforms.